FuzzLLM: A Novel and Universal Fuzzing Framework for Proactively Discovering Jailbreak Vulnerabilities in Large Language Models: Abstract

 \section{Abstract}

 Jailbreak vulnerabilities in Large Language Models (LLMs), which exploit meticulously crafted prompts to elicit content that violates service guidelines, have captured the attention of research communities.
 While model owners can defend against individual jailbreak prompts through safety training strategies, this relatively passive approach struggles to handle the broader category of similar jailbreaks.
 To tackle this issue, we introduce FuzzLLM, an automated fuzzing framework designed to proactively test and discover jailbreak vulnerabilities in LLMs.
 We utilize \emph{templates} to capture the structural integrity of a prompt and isolate key features of a jailbreak class as \emph{constraints}.
 By integrating different \emph{base classes} into powerful \emph{combo} attacks and varying the elements of \emph{constraints} and prohibited \emph{questions}, FuzzLLM enables efficient testing with reduced manual effort.
 Extensive experiments demonstrate FuzzLLM's effectiveness and comprehensiveness in vulnerability discovery across various LLMs.
-Code and data will be open-sourced upon publication.
+Code and data are now available at \href{https://github.com/RainJamesY/FuzzLLM}{https://github.com/RainJamesY/FuzzLLM}.